Aeronbroker/Aeron/README.md

 ```

 In order to setup the IoTBroker differently from the default configuration, it is necessary to specify the custom preference in the *iotbroker.conf.local*.
 If the latter file has not yet been created by the --propagateauto options, it needs to be manually created.
 There are two possibilities:
-* Create and empty file called *iotbroker.conf.local*
+* Create and empty file called *iotbroker.conf.local*, add at the first line *#!/bin/bash* and give the execute permissions.
-* Copy the *iotbroker.conf.default* into *iotbroker.conf.local*
+* Copy the *iotbroker.conf.default* into *iotbroker.conf.local* and give the execute permissions.

 No differences between the two options, since the setup script will first look into the *iotbroker.conf.default* file and then all the variables will be overwritten by the *iotbroker.conf.local* file.
 Now the custom preferences can be set.

-Please note: if a *./setup.sh --auto --propagateauto* has not yet been run once, also the setup.sh needs to have the following 4 paths at the beginning of the script:
+Please note: if a *./setup.sh --auto --propagateauto* has not yet been run once, also the setup.sh needs to have the following 4 paths set at the beginning of the script:
 ```
-iotbroker_configini=
+iotbroker_configini='/opt/Aeron/IoTBroker-runner/configuration/config.ini'
-iotbroker_configxml=
+iotbroker_configxml='/opt/Aeron/fiwareRelease/iotbrokerconfig/iotBroker/config/config.xml'
-iotbroker_embeddedagent_couchdbxml=
+iotbroker_embeddedagent_couchdbxml='/opt/Aeron/fiwareRelease/iotbrokerconfig/embeddedAgent/couchdb.xml'
-iotbroker_loggerproperties=
+iotbroker_loggerproperties="$iotbroker_bundlesconfigurationlocation/services/org.ops4j.pax.logging.properties"

 ```